-The PSP of "Project Management, Transport and Spatial Planning" does not have an external evaluation.
+The PSP of "Urban Regeneration, Urban Development and Real Estate" does not have an external evaluation.
 Following the instructions of HAHE to this Principle, the EEAP utilised the IQAS Accreditation Report (2019) of the University of Thessaly.
 Although, the original submission to HAHE did not include an adequate response to the previous External Evaluations, the relevant information was provided, upon the request of the EEAP.

-The PSP provided a detailed response about the previous external evaluations and the Programme has taken into consideration those relevant recommendations and is willing to proceed with the implementation of all recommendations for the PSP.
+The PSP did not provide a detailed response about the previous external evaluations, but the Department has appeared to take seriously into consideration those recommendations and is willing to proceed with their implementation for the PSP.